philippschmalen/devcontainer-python-uv-template/README.md

 # Python project-template with VSCode Devcontainer

-> Opinionated set of tools for developing in Python
+> Opinionated set of tools for developing in Python.
-> Reproducible, robust and yet simple development setup for python.
+> Reproducible, robust, and yet simple development setup for Python.
-> By a data person that loves developing using [VSCode devcontainer](https://code.visualstudio.com/docs/containers/quickstart-python).
+> By a data person that loves developing using [VSCode Dev Containers](https://code.visualstudio.com/docs/containers/quickstart-python).

 ## Prerequisites